a9977321/Phantom-Domain-2019/README.md

 Ability_Mastermind: You start the game with the alliance info of all players from Alliance Good. (rule)(revealed)

-Ability_trickster: You will not have access to phantom area until day16 without making requests.You got 1 token on day1, day6 and day11 if you do not request the access.   (rule)
+Ability_trickster: You will not have access to phantom area until day16 without making requests.You got 1 token on day1, 1.5 tokens on day6 and 2 tokens day11 if you do not request the access.   (rule)

 Ability_Unstoptable: Your mod helper units and vacant mod piperunner can clear units in the way.
 The target is determined by the route to the destination. (rule)